getodk/docs/cygwin.rst

 Android Tools
 -------------------------------

-Some testing and documentation tasks require `ADB (`Android Debug Bridge <https://developer.android.com/studio/command-line/adb.html>`_) command line tool.
+Some testing and documentation tasks require ADB (`Android Debug Bridge <https://developer.android.com/studio/command-line/adb.html>`_) command line tool.

 Android Studio
 -------------------------------

 ADB (Android Debug Bridge) is part of `Android Studio <https://developer.android.com/studio/index.html>`_.
-This is the best way to get :command:`adb` if you plan to do any other Android development.
+This is the best way to get ADB if you plan to do any other Android development.
 It *should* be installed by default when you install Android Studio.
 To use it from the command line, you'll need to add the SDK Platform tools to your path.

 .. _standalone-sdk-tools:

 Standalone SDK Tools
 --------------------

-You can install the SDK Platform tools as a `standalone package <https://developer.android.com/studio/index.html#command-tools>`_. `This tutorial explains how to setup the standalone SDK tools <https://www.androidcentral.com/installing-android-sdk-windows-mac-and-linux-tutorial>`_.
+You can install the SDK Platform tools as a `standalone package <https://developer.android.com/studio/index.html#command-tools>`_. `This tutorial <https://www.androidcentral.com/installing-android-sdk-windows-mac-and-linux-tutorial>`_  explains how to setup the standalone SDK tools.

 Fork and Clone the ODK Docs repo
 ---------------------------------